379,000 internally displaced persons benefited from shock responsive cash transfers

 SP&PFM supported the national authorities in 6 regions to rapidly respond to the extremely unstable humanitarian situation across the country in 2022 to deliver shock responsive cash transfers to IDPs affected by conflict, droughts, and floods.

 27 journalists trained to promote disability inclusion in social protection

 SP&PFM organised the capacity building activity to foster the development of media content and advocacy material that contribute towards strengthening the communication and visibility of disability mainstreaming within social protection systems.

 40 representatives from trade unions, workers’ and employers’ organisations engaged to promote coverage extension to informal workers

 Activity promoted by SP&PFM was carried out within efforts of promoting capacity building on improving Social Protection to formal private business sector and extension to informal economy workers.

-In Ethiopia, the project aims to support and strengthen the country’s social protection system through sustainable financing.
-Activities include informing policymakers on the vulnerability of households affected by COVID-19, understanding the public finance landscape and providing financing options for social protection in the short and medium term.
+In Ethiopia, the SP&PFM project aimed to support and strengthen the country’s social protection system through sustainable financing.
+Activities included informing policymakers on the vulnerability of households affected by COVID-19, understanding the public finance landscape and providing financing options for social protection in the short and medium-term.

-The project is committed to enhancing the coordination and monitoring capacity of the Ministry of Labour and Social Affairs (MoLSA) for non-contributory and contributory social protection schemes.
-The project also supports and facilitates stakeholders’ dialogue and will enhance appropriate governance structures and institutional capacity towards a more integrated and efficient social protection system in the country.
+The project was committed to enhancing the coordination and monitoring capacity of the Ministry of Women and Social Affairs (MoWSA) for the national social protection system.
+The project also supported and facilitated stakeholders’ dialogue and enhanced appropriate governance structures and institutional capacity towards a more integrated and efficient social protection system in the country.